 Football is expensive and requires many resources.
 Consider the infrastructure needed to sustain a successful football program and how it affects tuition.
 First, there is the physical space that typically includes a stadium, locker rooms, training room, concessions, parking, and maintenance of a manicured field (measuring a substantial 120 x 54 yards).
 Second, consider staffing and salaries for a head coach and numerous assistant coaches.
 Additionally, there are trainers, announcers, scoreboard operators, and a host of volunteers needed to work the sidelines.
 You also have to dedicate significant resources to recruiting athletes with specific abilities and physical attributes.
 Finally, consider the massive equipment needs.
 Even a small team of 22 players needs an equivalent number of uniforms complete with helmets, shoulder pads, other protective gear, and storage for it all.

-If you think this list sounds expensive and resource heavy, you’re correct.
-Now imagine if you could redirect that money and effort into academic programs, music and arts offerings, and sports that can more easily be continued into adulthood (like running, swimming, soccer, tennis, and basketball).
+If you think this list sounds resource heavy, you’re correct.
+Now imagine if you could redirect that money and effort into academic programs, music and arts offerings, and sports that can more easily be continued into adulthood (like running, swimming, soccer, tennis, golf, and basketball).
 If that were the case, being one of the few high schools in Houston not offering football would actually be a tremendous strength.

 In a recent conversation with an admissions director at another area high school, he offered, “You know what I love about your school?
 You know who you are.
 So many schools struggle with identity.”
 It was a tremendous compliment and one that I’ve heard many times over the years.
-Our school is predominately known for its high quality of education in a classical and unapologetically Christian framework.
+Our school is predominantly known for its high quality of education in a classical Christian framework.
 Additionally, we have unique elective offerings in the Scottish Arts—bagpiping, drumming, and Highland dance—that have garnered international awards and recognition.
 Not many schools can claim to compete, much less win championships, on the world stage.
 As an aside, if you’re curious regarding Scotland’s national animal, I’ve taken the liberty of conducting a Google search for you.

 We offer a lot for a small school, but we’re not seeking to be all things to all people.
 While that may not be the path of greatest popularity, it allows us to focus on what we do best.
 In doing so, our students avoid many of the social consequences often shaped by football culture (e.g., social stratification, communal deference to players and cheerleaders).
 That’s not who we are, nor does it reflect the relationships we aim to foster among our students.

 The next time I’m asked what we “do about football,” I’ll be prepared.
 Simply put, as a Houston unicorn with a strong sense of identity, we believe in using precious, limited resources in a way that supports our culture.
-We “do” nothing about football, other than watch and celebrate it where it thrives.
+We do nothing about football, other than watch and celebrate it where it thrives.
 The larger question is: “What do other schools do about bagpipes?”

 Danny Kahalley, Director of Admissions at Saint Thomas’ Episcopal School, has fifteen years of experience in education administration and has worked for numerous schools and colleges in Tennessee, Alabama, and Texas at the primary, secondary, undergraduate, and graduate level.
 He has his bachelor’s degree from Rhodes College and master’s degree from the University of Alabama.